Brandon Chillar

 Brandon Chillar (born October 21, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the St. Louis Rams in the fourth round of the 2004 NFL draft.
 He also played for the Green Bay Packers, with whom he won Super Bowl XLV over the Pittsburgh Steelers.
 He played college football for the UCLA Bruins.
 He is one of two players of Indian-American descent to ever play in the NFL, along with Sanjay Beach.

 Early life

 Born in Los Angeles, California, Chillar was raised in Carlsbad, California, near San Diego.
 At Carlsbad High School, he starred in both track and football.
-His mother is of Irish and Italian and his father is of North Indian descent.
+His mother is of Irish and Italian heritage, and his father is of Indian origin.
+Ram Chillar, the father of Brandon Chillar, was born and raised in a small village outside of New Delhi.

 College career

 After graduating from high school, he played college football in the Pac-10 at the University of California, Los Angeles, where he gained prominence on the Bruins defensive unit.
 Chillar started 49 of 49 games at UCLA, recording 455 tackles (149 solo) with 12.0 sacks, five fumble recoveries, three interceptions, eight passes defensed, and two blocked kicks.
 He earned first-team All-Pac-10 honors as a senior.
 He led the team with career-high 683 tackles (72 solo), 35.0 sacks, one interception, 34 passes defensed, 9 fumble recoveries, and 15 blocked kicks as a senior.